BradleyGilden/Expense-Tracker/README.md

 ## Signup & Login

-This is an important step as you will not be able to make purchases or check your balance without loging in as a user.
+This is an important step as you will not be able to make purchases or check your balance without logging in as a user.
 To signup as an user, use the command `signup`:
 ```
 ExpenseTracker<>$ signup
 ************* User Signup *************